smoeding/ps-ts-mode/README.md

 Emacs 29.1 or above with Tree-sitter support is required.

-Also the appropriate [parser](https://github.com/smoeding/tree-sitter-postscript) for the Pic language needs to be installed.
+Also the appropriate [parser](https://github.com/smoeding/tree-sitter-postscript) for the PostScript language needs to be installed.
 The following Elisp code should be used to install the PostScript language parser.
 This requires some tools -- notably a compiler toolchain -- to be available on your machine.

 ```elisp
 (require 'ps-ts-mode)